Northwest Arkansas school districts operate through hiring shortages

-A lack of staff has Northwest Arkansas school districts struggling to transport students, to serve them meals and to keep schools clean.
+A lack of staff has Northwest Arkansas school districts struggling to transport students, serve meals and keep schools clean.

 "Every time we have to cover for a position that's not filled, it does have an impact on other classrooms or other positions in the district," said Greg Mones, Fayetteville School District human resources director.